Egyptians mass to demand army retreat from power

 From a stage in Tahrir Square where his supporters had also gathered on Friday, people chanted over loudspeakers: "Islamic revolution!
 With our soul and blood, we sacrifice for Islam!" and "The Koran is the constitution!"

-Hundreds of his supporters, among the last remaining in the square, vowed to stay overnight to express their anger at his disqualification.

-(Additional reporting by Tamim Elyan and Ahmed Tolba; Writing by Edmund Blair; Editing by Alastair Macdonald and Alison Williams)
+(Additional reporting by Tamim Elyan and Ahmed Tolba; Writing by Edmund Blair; Editing by Alastair Macdonald)

 MOGADISHU A car bomb ripped through a market in Mogadishu on Sunday, killing 39 people and injuring around 50, a local official said, days after Somalia elected a new president.